Christmas is a time when most of us joyfully leave our good intentions at the door (glass of bubbly and Ferrero Roche at 10.30am, anyone?)

 For more advanced levels, try listening to your own inner dialogue and the conversations around you: can you say these things in your target language?

-At first the process can feel a little slow and unnatural, but the more you practice it the more automatic it becomes.
-I’ve been using this trick for years and it always works a treat.
+The process can feel a little slow and unnatural at first, but the more you practice, the more automatic it becomes.
+I’ve been using this trick for years and I believe it helps me speak more fluently because it gives me lots of practice in building sentences.

 Learning new things